 How do seed bead sizes vary?

 Firstly, you may see different patterns list different brands in their materials list.
 Like most beginners, I made the error of ignoring the brand and just using the size of bead that I happened to have in stock.
 Sometimes this is fine, but sometimes I would find that the project just didn’t sit right.
-I might think it was my fault: perhaps my tension was wrong, or perhaps I had misunderstood an instruction as all this was new to me.
+I might think it was my fault.
+Perhaps my tension was wrong, or perhaps I had misunderstood an instruction as all this was new to me.

-I made each sample with 14 rows of Peyote stitch, with five beads per row (count them up if you don’t believe me!).
+I made each sample with 14 rows of Peyote stitch, with five beads per row.
+(Count them up if you don’t believe me!).
 In order to help you really see the difference in the seed bead sizes, I’ve marked the width and height of each little sample.

 How do I know which seed bead brand to buy?

-There isn’t a simple answer to that question, but I am going to give you a few simple rules that will help you to avoid beading errors caused by seed bead sizes.
+There isn’t a simple answer to that question.
+But I am going to give you a few simple rules that will help you to avoid beading errors caused by seed bead sizes.